userfront/guide/docs/guide/auth-landscape.md

 ## Single Sign On (SSO)

-Single Sign On, commonly called SSO, is the ability to authenticate with one server to receive access credentials, and then use those credentials with other servers in the same organization.
+Single Sign On, commonly called SSO, is the ability to authenticate with one server to receive access credentials, and then use those auth credentials with other servers.

-It is usually not practical to use a Bearer token with this approach, since the token that gets created by the authenticating server would need to be shared with the other servers in realtime.
+It is usually not practical to use a Bearer token with this approach, since the token that gets created by the authentication server would need to be shared with the other servers in realtime.
 There are 2 main ways of providing Single Sign On: by using a token-based approach similar to direct authentication, or by using a file-based approach where a file is sent between server and browser.

 For token-based approaches, JWTs are the most common token type, and OpenID Connect is the most common authentication protocol.
 OpenID Connect typically uses JWTs for tokens.